vakpande/asn_lookup/README.md

 ## Logic to find the IP address in CIDR.

-IP address consists of 2 portions Network bits and Host bits, In order for us to check if any IP address is part of the CIDR we can follow the steps listed below to find the Network bits for CIDR and the IP address. once we have that information, we can compare both the network bits and if both same, we found the IP in CIDR.
+IP address consists of 2 portions Network bits and Host bits, In order for us to check if any IP address is part of the CIDR we can follow the steps listed below to find the Network bits for CIDR and the IP address. once we have that information, we can compare both the network bits and if both are same, we found the IP in CIDR.

 - Convert the IP address to binary.
 - Get Network bits for IP and CIDR.